thlorenz/browserify-ftw/examples/RyanFitzer-RequireJs-Jquery.md

 ## Converting from requirejs AMD to commonjs format

-A few steps are necessary to enable browserify to do its job.
+A few steps are necessary to enable browserify-ftw to do its job.

 ### Adapting the requirejs config file